Keen Targhee II Mid Review

 Bottom line: The Targhee II is a solid lightweight hiker, featuring super comfort and toe protection in an inexpensive package.

 The Keen Targhee II has been a favorite of our testers for years now, and has a strong following among the hiking community.
-It is a previous winner of the Best Bang for Buck Award, and though it lost that designation this year with the addition of the Salomon X Ultra Mid 2 GTX to our test line up, it remains a good value, combining sound on and off trail performance with an inexpensive price tag.
-The Targhee II is on the lightweight end of the hiking boot spectrum, and is a mid-cut boot, read our Buying Advice Article to decide what type of hiker will suit your needs while out on a day hike or backpacking trip.
+It's often been our Best Buy award winner, and we've come back around to it again.
+It retails for $135, or less than half the price of some of the hiking boots in our test line up, and it remains a good value, combining sound on and off trail performance with an inexpensive price tag.
+The Targhee II is on the lightweight end of the hiking boot spectrum, and is a mid-cut boot, so if you're looking for higher ankle coverage, our Editors' Choice winner, the Salomon Quest 4D 2, is an excellent option.
+If you don't have a lot of money to spend and want to get out on the trails, the Targee II Mid are a solid choice.

 RELATED REVIEW: Best Hiking Boots for Men of 2018